 Meet the Voices for the Rainforest

-Read about the influencers who have lent their hand and their voices to support the rainforests, and take a look at their Artist Series cup designs.
+Read about the influencers and artists who have lent their hands and raised their voices to support the rainforests, and take a look at their Artist Series cup designs.

 Camilla Franks (Fashion Designer)

 Camilla Franks is the founder of Camilla, one of Australia’s leading bohemian luxury fashion labels that uses responsible and ethical sourcing.
 In order to raise awareness of the devastating effects that climate change and coral bleaching have caused upon the reef, Camilla launched The Reef Capsule Collection in 2019.
 Camilla Franks also announced Camilla’s $20,000 donation to Citizens of the Great Barrier Reef, an organisation that combines research, tourism, industry, and conservation, to create awareness and educate Australians about the threat to our reefs.